AlenToma/react-native-js-only-modal/README.md

 # react-native-js-only-modal
 If you are new to `react-native` you will find that `react-native` already has a [Modal component](https://reactnative.dev/docs/modal) that you could already use.

-Now the diffrient between the this and what `react-native` already have is that, first this is only `js` library, it dose not use any `native code` and also dose not reuse `react-native` [Modal component](https://reactnative.dev/docs/modal) like other libraries.
+Now the different between this and what `react-native` already have is that, first this is only `js` library, it dose not use any `native code` and also dose not reuse `react-native` [Modal component](https://reactnative.dev/docs/modal) like other libraries.

 Which make it much faster at rendering and easier to customize.